 - When you buy a bus or train ticket you must validate it at the machines provided, buying the ticket isn’t all you need to do and you can get a fine without the validation.

 - Download Rick Steves audio tours (podcast) for any main attraction site, they are free and will tell you all you need to know.

 - To purchase any of your train tickets in Italy, visit the Trenitalia website here.

-The Amalfi Coast is a must see destination in Italy.
-The coast is known it’s rolling hills and narrow windy roads, boasting “1,001 turns”, with 1000 of them near certain to have a close encounter with another vehicle.
-During the summer months the roads are what many would consider complete chaos, as drivers dodge and weave their way around the bends.
+The Amalfi Coast is a must-see destination in Italy.
+The coast is known for its rolling hills and narrow windy roads, boasting “1,001 turns”, with 1000 of them near certain to have a close encounter with another vehicle.
+During the summer months, the roads are what many would consider complete chaos, as drivers dodge and weave their way around the bends.
 More than once our bus scraped windows with another bus while trying to pass.

 Throughout summer, hotel prices are up & tourist traps in full swing, so here is our advice on how to make the most of the Amalfi Coast by dodging the traps, seeing the best places as well as money saving tips.

 When you read all of the guidebooks, nearly all of them will suggest staying in the town of Sorrento but instead, you should stay in Salerno, on the other side of the coast.
 Whilst Sorrento is closer to Naples, Pompeii, and some of the towns on the coast, it isn’t necessarily the best place to base yourself for your time on the coast.